About The Frelinghuysen Arboretum

 Maps of the Grounds

-Below is a link to a 2011 map of the Arboretum.
+Below is a link to the current map of the Arboretum.
 Click on the image to get a larger version.

 George G. Frelinghuysen, a patent attorney and son of Frederick T. Frelinghuysen, Secretary of State under president Chester A. Arthur, was married in 1881 to Sara Ballantine of Newark.
 She was the granddaughter of the founder of the P. Ballantine Brewing Company.